yy502/laserpecker/modifications.md

 # 4-Way Placement Extension for Auto-Stand

 Let's take the flip adapter above to the next level, and make a 4-way extension for the auto-stand.
-It moves the engraver slightly further aaway from the neck of the stand, allows the user to freely position large objects under the engraver as needed.
+It moves the engraver slightly further away from the pillar of the stand, allows the user to freely position large objects under the engraver as needed.

 ## Part